 3. Encourages Hope –

 A haven encourages hope and uplifts me on hard days.
-For this reason, I like to include a lot of Scripture in the decor of my home.
+For this reason, I like to include a lot of Scripture in my home and I share ways to decorate with Scripture in my new post here.
 Sayings and quotes are great, but there is power in God’s Word unlike any other written text.
 Seeing Scripture art reminds me of His truths and the hope I have even in the most difficult of times.

 My favorite example of this are the framed verses in our bathroom.
 My husband and I each picked two verses that had a lot of meaning for us.
 I think you can tell who picked what!
 (HINT: My husband is a civil engineer!)
 Also, I made a wooden sign with my grandmother’s favorite verse.
 As someone who is a worrier, it provides me with a lot of peace and rest whenever I see it.